 Tailless Whip Scorpions are carnivores, so they require meaty foods to thrive.
 Feeding them is somewhat similar to other arachnid species, after all – they are also called Tailless Whip Spiders.

 You should feed them mainly insects that are gut-fed with vegetables.
-Here are some choices for your pet:

 - Meal Worms

 They do not require a lot of food due to their small body size.
 Ideally, you want to feed them two to three times per week, with medium to large sized meals.
 Always make sure their meals are during night time, as they are nocturnal species.
 The water dish is not necessary, although it could be useful to keep the humidity levels as necessary.

 Taking care of your Tailless Whip Scorpion is a fairly easy task, even if you are a beginner.
 There are only a couple of things you should be aware of before you decide to host your new pet in your home.

 One of these things was already mentioned – Tailless Whip Scorpions are nocturnal species, so most of their activity will be during the night.
 This also means that they require darker terrariums with less light coming in.